ruingl/Yue/README.md

    git clone https://github.com/ruihq/Yue.git
    ```

-2. Change dir to Yue
+2. Navigate to the Yue directory:

    ```bash
    cd Yue
    ```

-3. Set up your configurations in `config.json`.
+3. Configure your settings in `config.json`.

 4. Run the bot:

    ```bash
    npm run start
    ```

 ## Documentation:

-You can visit the documentation <a href="DOCS.md">here.</a>
+Refer to the [documentation](DOCS.md) for detailed information.

 ## Credits

-This project utilizes the following APIs:
+This project integrates the following APIs:

 - [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) - Facebook Chatting API for Facebook Messenger.
-- [herc.ai](https://github.com/Bes-js/herc.ai) - GPT3 API for AI command
+- [herc.ai](https://github.com/Bes-js/herc.ai) - GPT3 API for AI commands.

-A special thanks to the creators and contributors of these APIs for their valuable contributions to this project.
+Special thanks to the creators and contributors of these APIs for their valuable contributions.

 ## License

-This project is licensed under the Rui Custom License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Rui Custom License.
+See the [LICENSE.md](LICENSE.md) file for details.